 Strategies to Prepare for Crisis include the following:

-A Mental Health Advance Directive allows a person with mental illness to indicate his/her treatment preferences and designate a Power of Attorney for health care who can be authorized to make treatment decisions on his/her behalf in the event of a mental health crisis.
+A Mental Health Advance Directive (Psychiatric Advance Directive) allows a person with mental illness to indicate his/her treatment preferences and designate a Power of Attorney for health care who can be authorized to make treatment decisions on his/her behalf in the event of a mental health crisis.
 Advice to help you understand Advance Directives and decide if you want one is available at http://www.nami.org/Learn-More/Mental-Health-Public-Policy/Psychiatric-Advance-Directives-(PAD).
+My Mental Health Crisis Plan is a mobile app that can be used to create a psychiatric advance directive.
 Directions and forms for a Mental Health Advance Directive and Power of Attorney in Pennsylvania are available at https://www.disabilityrightspa.org/wp-content/uploads/2018/04/DirectionsForUsingCombinedMHADDeclarationAndPOAFormMH-7-MAR2018-1.pdf.
 Additional information and advice on mental health advance directives is available at:

 If you have concerns that a crisis may arise, it is helpful to notify the police and other first responders in advance that a household includes a person with a severe mental illness, so the police can respond in an informed manner if an emergency arises.
 Knowing a person’s medical situation ahead of time can be important for quick and educated responses that increase safety and the likelihood that the person will receive appropriate treatment rather than arrest during a crisis.
 The Pennsylvania Premise Alert System (http://www.papremisealert.com/) provides families with a uniform method to alert first responders with information about persons who have mental illness.
 Only legal guardians, those with Power of Attorney, or the person with the mental illness can complete this form.
 Copies of the completed form should be given to the local police.
 The information will be put into the 9-1-1 system for future use.
 The information should be updated every year or two.
 A similar form for residents of Philadelphia is available at https://tinyurl.com/PhilaPD-ADA.
 This form also should be given to the local police.